-Exclude Package from Report
+Exclude Package from Document and HTML Report

 When documentation is generated for a selected Package, all child Packages of the selected Package are by default included in the documentation.
-It is quite common to want to exclude one or more Packages in this hierarchy from the report and this can be achieved by marking the Packages for exclusion.
+It is quite common to want to exclude one or more Packages in this hierarchy from the report, and this can be achieved by marking the Packages for exclusion.
 When a Package is marked for exclusion, all its child Packages are also excluded from the report.
 In this way you can customize the content of a report, ensuring that only the relevant information is included.
-The excluded Packages will be omitted from any report generated from the same Package hierarchy.
+The excluded Packages will be omitted from any document and/or HTML report generated from the same Package hierarchy.